 What advice would you give to students, both business majors and non-business majors, of how they can best leverage the assets of the Mendoza College of Business?

 Well, let’s start with what makes us distinctive, which is our mission to Grow the Good in Business and to have an integrated vision of business.
 The advice I would have for students is to regularly take some steps back and pray about and reflect on what growing the good in business means for you.
 What does it mean for what you’re interested in, for the field that you’ve chosen?
 What are the gifts that you have received?
 How can you develop those gifts to better serve God and others?
-And an integrative vision of business means that you can relate everything else that the Universe has to offer to business.
+And an integrative vision of business means that you can relate everything else that the University has to offer to business.

 I would also like to encourage students to — many of them do this already — to consider a supplementary major, a second major or a minor outside the business school, because the whole human experience matters for business.
 Business is done by, with and for people.
 The other advice I would give is that we have incredible faculty and I think more of our students would benefit from getting to know them better.
 Our faculty really care about our students.
 So my advice to students would be, get to know them, go to the office hours, speak up more in class, talk to them before and after class.